joseantonio002/air_transport_statistics_Canary_Islands/log.md

 ## 1/09/25

-Current step: 2) Pipeline into warehouse, creating the two facts tables before the final pipeline After checking, the operations dataset does not have all the airports that the passenger dataset has, so well do a full outer join, fill nan with 0 and
+Current step: 2) Pipeline into warehouse, creating the two facts tables before the final pipeline After checking, the operations dataset does not have all the airports that the passenger dataset has, so well do a full outer join, fill nan with 0

 Finished the difficult part about creating TrafficPerAirport, only thing left is to change names to Id and rename columns, tomorrow